mohamadkhabazy-bit/retinopathy-screening/03-Data-Preparation/README.md

 Finally, all images are normalized using the standard **ImageNet** mean and standard deviation.

-This normalization ensures compatibility with the pretrained EfficientNet backbone and contributes to faster convergence and more stable optimization.
+This normalization ensures compatibility with the pretrained EfficientNet backbone, leading to faster convergence, more stable optimization, and improved transfer learning performance.